freebasic/fbfrog/readme.txt

 - comments behind #define bodies should go to the #define not the body tokens
 - Add tk array implementation, and compare performance, on headers with lots of macro expansion.

+Integrate C parsing into fbc, so we can just #include .h files directly?
++ Easy to use, no bindings to maintain
+- Have to maintain separate CPP & C/C++ parser as part of fbc
+- Cannot re-use fbc's existing lex/pp code because it's way too FB-specific and that's way too different from C

+Use fbfrog live as pre-processor before fbc is run?
+* #fbfrog "foo.h" could be replaced with the generated binding code in a temp file that's then passed to fbc
+* binding would only have to be specific to 1 version/target
+* but would probably have to recognize #defines etc.